aryn-ai/sycamore/docs/source/aryn_cloud/aryn_partitioning_service.md

 There are three ways to use the Aryn Partitioning Service: through the `ArynPartitioner`, through the `aryn-sdk` client, and directly from the HTTP service.

-To follow along below, we will need an Aryn API key, which we can get at [aryn.ai/cloud](https://www.aryn.ai/cloud).
+To follow along below, we will need an Aryn API key, which we can get at [aryn.ai/get-started](https://www.aryn.ai/get-started).
 You will recieve the API key in your email inbox.

-## Using Aryn Partitioner
+## Using with Sycamore's Partition transform

 Say you have a set of pdfs located at the path stored in `work_dir`.
 We partition these documents with the code snippet below: